 - babies suffering from Lyme transmitted to them from their mother in utero

 Lyme Disease is a growing health threat everywhere.
 In the U.S. alone, some 300,000 people are diagnosed with Lyme Disease each year according to a new estimate from the Centers for Disease Control and Prevention (CDC).
-But that’s just a preliminary estimate; research is underway to refine the numbers, with the expectation that the actual number is much higher.
+But that’s just a preliminary estimate; research is underway to refine the numbers, with the expectation by many doctors treating Lyme that the actual number is much higher.
 Reports of Lyme continue to rise across the globe.

 Generally not a big deal when diagnosed and treated right after a tick transmits the infection, Lyme left untreated, known as chronic or persistent Lyme, is another story.

 A frightening story, as told by many sufferers including science writer Paula Weintraub in her book Cure Unknown: Inside the Lyme Epidemic.
 Check out her article “Why You Should be Afraid of Lyme Disease” here.